Internal Links

 The famous Paxman/Howard interview!

 Going back to my time in the electronics industry....One of my ex-bosses, whenever presented with a question he didn't want to hear, simply had a massive throat clearing spasm that could last for hours so he didn't have to answer.
 Another boss was so unpopular that when he left the company people took money OUT of his collection....Yes, you read that right.
-They simply said "Well, that Bastard owes me one" and took a few quid out.
-In the 1980s Marconi was riddled with suicides on a monthly basis.
+They simply said "Well, that Bastard owes me one" and took a few quid OUT.
+In the 1980s Marconi was riddled with engineer suicides on a monthly basis.
 Some parts of the company had a bigger body throughput than the local morgue.
-When one employee managed to pull his own head clean off questions were even asked in Parliament and on BBC Panorama....nothing happened though.
-I knew three employees in the electronics industry who committed suicide using the methods of: 1) Weed Killer Butty 2) Self Immolation (petrol) 3) The good old standby, hurling yourself off a cliff.
+When one employee managed to pull his own head clean off (noose around his neck in his car, other end attached to a tree, stamp on the accelerator) questions were even asked in Parliament and on BBC Panorama....nothing happened though.
+I knew three employees in the electronics industry who committed suicide using the methods of: 1) Weed Killer Sandwich 2) Self Immolation (petrol) 3) The good old standby, hurling yourself off a cliff.
 Another young boss of mine (aged 35) died due to the stress he was under, which had turned him into an alcoholic.
 But still, management just guarded their comfy positions, didn't rock the boat, salted away their share options, and cleared their throats......but NEVER got their hands dirty!!
 The popular press latched onto the spate of suicides in the electronic engineering industry but, bizarrely, decided there was an MI6/KGB type plot behind it all, and even a Star Wars missile technology link.
 They missed the whole point.
 People topped themselves because they were coping with a mental stress level 1000x higher than the Prime Minister, but were paid little more than a bog cleaner, in a company where pay scales were frozen at zero percent for several years.
 On top of this, their lard- arse bosses were paid double or triple what they were on for talking bull.
 A small fraction of the suicides are covered on a Wikipedia page, although, again, with a cold war/espionage/hitman type spin.
 Of the 3 suicides and one premature death cases I knew, all were related simply to job stress and pay, not contract killers!

 Wiki page on some electronic industry suicides